Your opportunity to engage in research under the supervision of an expert in the field.

 Complete a substantive research project over the course of an academic year under the supervision of a faculty member.
 Students can conduct a project in biological, natural, or social science research focused on health sciences.

 Students will learn the theoretical, technical, analytical, and communication skills needed to address knowledge gaps in their areas of expertise by designing and conducting original research of suitable quality to present at conferences and for publication in peer-reviewed scientific journals.

-Admission of students to the Honours Program will be on a competitive basis.
+Admission of students to the Honours Thesis will be on a competitive basis.
 A limited number of students will be accepted each year based on compatibility with research interests of potential supervisors and supervisor availability.
-Students interested in being admitted into the Honours Program should formally apply by March 1st and must meet the following requirements:
+Further details and application are typically sent out directly to students in March including information on deadlines.

-Assistant Professors: Cristina Caperchione, Brian Dalton, Glen Foster, Heather Gainforth, Gareth Jones, Mary Jung, Jonathan Little, Chris McNeil, Colin Reid
+- Assistant Professors: Brian Dalton, Heather Gainforth, Colin Reid

-Instructors*: Greg DuManoir, Tanya Forneris, Zoe Soon, Sally Willis-Stewart
+- Instructors*: Greg DuManoir, Tanya Forneris, Zoe Soon, Sally Willis-Stewart, John Sasso

 *Instructors are eligible to serve as supervisors of students enrolled in the Honours Program provided that the research topic is related to educational leadership.